serhatarslan-hub/cs244-ICW_testing/README.md

 ### Finding large objects

 Padhye & Floyd request the main pages of the URLs during their ICW tests.
 Then they state the risk of not maxing out the ICW with the content of the main page.
-As a solution to this risk, we follow a method similar to that of Rüth et al. 2017 for ensuring that the response to our GET request maxes out `MSS*ICW` bytes.
+As a solution to this risk, we follow a method similar to that of [[Rüth, Bormann, Hohlfeld 17]](https://conferences.sigcomm.org/imc/2017/papers/imc17-final43.pdf) for ensuring that the response to our GET request maxes out `MSS*ICW` bytes.
 We simply make up a fairly large request URL, i.e.

 ```
 www.stanford.edu/AAAAAaaaaaBBBBBbbbbb...